fp-cybrilla/fp-cybrilla.github.io/identity/kyc-request.md

 	"mother_name": "Haseena"
 }
 ```
-You should check the `requirements[fields_needed]` list in the response object and repeat step 2 until the list becomes empty.
+You should check the `requirements.fields_needed` list in the response object and repeat step 2 until the list becomes empty.

 When all the required information is available, FP automatically sends the KYC Request for processing and the object state becomes `submitted`.